Ed94/SectoredLang/README.md

 Assembler - Native Hardware Assembler. (x86/64, ARM, RISC, etc) ( Can have several sub-modules depending on hardware platform support. )

+IR-Frameowrk (Intermedidary Representation Compiler Framework) - Toolchains for generating optimized assembly for a hardware platform.

 Unissembly - Universal Assembler (Imperative).
-Abstracts platform assembly to a low level universal assembly alias set.
+Uses an IR-Framework or Assembler to produce a universal language intended to be closer to form of assembly's syntax over.
 Has different levels for abstraction support.
-(Ranging from 1:1 statement execution to multi-statement abstraction) (Must have at least one assembler installed for a compatible Alias Set) (Essentially acts a writtable intermediary, pure data types only)
+(Ranging from 1:1 statement execution to multi-statement abstraction, statements are explicitly sub-categorized by their level of abstraction from direct opcodes) (Must have at least one IR-Framework or Assembler installed for a compatible Alias Set) (Essentially acts a writtable intermediary, pure data types only)

 Compiler - Traditional High-Level compiled langauge (support for strong typing, etc).
 Has various low level support (sub-levels) ranging from low lying operation to very high overhead.
 (Written in Unissembly/Compiler)